rasika/time-checker/README.md

 - **JUnit Tests** written for the SpringBoot application functionality can be found in package [src/test/java/com/example/demo/](https://github.com/rasika/time-checker/blob/master/src/test/java/com/example/demo/)
 - **Test-coverage** report is available upon command `./gradelw test` and reports will be generated in `build/reports/tests/test/index.html` path.
 - **Code quality** checks are assesed with spot-bugs and reports are generated in `build/reports/spotbugs/main.html` path.

+## Contributions
+Feel free to contribute into this repository.
+There are areas such as CI/CD improvements that can be done into the build flow to make the deployment flawless.
+Git PRs are warmly welcome!

 ## License
 This code is distributed under Apache license 2.0.